spicata/mint-fresh-notes/_notes/Specialist Stickmen.md

 - Pearce got jumpscared by smartboard options.
 - We did Exercise 6A.
 If you didn't finish it, it's homework.
     - Got stuck on 18 :-/

+## 7th of February, 2023

+- Sometimes, we get an if-then-question, but don't know what to do.
+This usually happens if the then-part is longer than the if-part.
+If this is the case, we can use **proof by contrapositive**.
+- There are many ways to find the "opposite" of a statement
+    - Negation: if A then B --> if A then not B
+        - This looks for "the rest", not the opposite.
+For example, not-greater is smaller-or-equal-to.
+    - Inverse: if A then B --> if B then A
+    - Converse: if A then B --> if not A then not B
+    - Contrapositive: if A then B --> if not B then not A
+        - This is the only one that is true.
+- When doing not's, we need to keep in mind *De Morgan's law*:
+    - not(A and B) = not A or not B
+    - not(A or B) = not A and not B
+- Homework: Ex6B (all)